sbadillo/neural-networks-dogbreed/README.md

     $ conda activate dog-env

 ## Running the app

-To start the web app in production, navigate to the /app directory and run the main app run.py
+To start the web app in production, navigate to the `/app` directory and start the main app `run.py`

     $ cd app
     $ python run.py